mvklumpp/Blackbirds/README.md

 ## Code

-Moult_IF_Stats_Figures.R – Code to replicate the statistical analyses and figures
+Moult_IF_Stats_Figures_revision.R – Code to replicate the statistical analyses and figures (updated in October 2025)

 ## Data